*Updated January 2022

 The dolly shot derives its name from the equipment used to capture the shot — namely, a wheeled cart that houses the camera and runs along a track system.

-When this type of camera shot is referenced in conversation, your first instinct might be to recall high end dolly setups commonly used in major Hollywood productions.
+Each type of camera shot serves a different purpose, but when we mention "dolly shot," your first instinct might be to recall high end dolly setups commonly used in major Hollywood productions.

 While the dolly moves along a set path, the operator manning the camera can use secondary camera movements such as panning and tilting to capture the action on-screen.
 Oftentimes, a dolly shot is used as a tracking shot to follow one actor’s movements.

 Though dolly shots are commonly used in film productions, the technique is by no means exclusively used by filmmakers.
-Advertisers, videographers, and other creators can adapt (and have adapted) dolly setups for their own projects.
+Advertisers, videographers, and other creators can adapt (and have adapted) camera dollies for their own projects.

 When operating a dolly system, there are a few different approaches you can take.
 You can either move the dolly in on the action, away from the action, or around the action by way of a circular track.

-To provide a more well-rounded look into the adoption of this technique, the next sections will spotlight a few specific examples of the dolly shot in films and commercials.
+To provide a more well-rounded look into the adoption of this technique, the next sections will spotlight a few specific dolly shot examples in films and commercials.

 In this scene from Wes Anderson’s Moonrise Kingdom (2012), a dolly rig is used to track Scout Master Ward (Edward Norton) as he makes his way from his tent to the dining table.